Mexico shocked by news: Girl trapped in rubble didn't exist | New Country 923

 Media quickly reported that a 9-year-old boy had been located in the rubble days after the Sept.
 19 quake 32 years ago.
 Rescuers mobilized in a huge effort to find the boy, but he apparently never existed.

-“That generated anger against those who had spread the story,” Hope noted.
+“That generated anger against those who had spread the story,” Hope said.